Trident: Other sea divinities

-Hindu mythology
+Hindu religion

 In Hindu legends and stories Shiva, the Hindu god uses a trishula as his principal weapon.
 The trident is also said to represent three gunas mentioned in Indian Vedic philosophy namely sāttvika, rājasika, and tāmasika.
 The goddess Kali is sometimes portrayed with a trident as well.

 A weapon of South-East Asian (particularly Thai) depiction of Hanuman, a character of Ramayana.

 Miscellaneous

 In religious Taoism, the trident represents the Taoist Trinity, the Three Pure Ones.
 In Taoist rituals, a trident bell is used to invite the presence of deities and summon spirits, as the trident signifies the highest authority of Heaven.

-A fork Jewish priests (Kohanim) used to take their portions of offerings.
+A fork that Jewish priests (Kohanim) used to take their portions of offerings.

 In heraldry within the UK, the trident is often held by the figure identified as either a Neptune or a triton, or a merman.

 The trident held up by an arm is depicted on some coats-of-arms.